calyxir/calyx/docs/running-calyx/fud2.md

     * `emit`: Just print the Ninja build file to stdout.
 The `gen` mode is therefore approximately `fud2 -m emit > .fud2/build.ninja`.
     * `plan`: Print a brief description of the plan, i.e., the sequence of operations that the build would run.
     * `dot`: Print a [GraphViz][] depiction of the plan.
 Try `fud2 -m dot | dot -Tpdf > graph.pdf` and take a look.

+There are also some subcommands for doing things other than building stuff:

+* `fud2 edit-config`: Open the fud2 configuration file in `$EDITOR`.
+* `fud2 list`: Print out all the available states and operations.
+* `fud2 get-rsrc FILE`: Fetch a *resource file* and place it in the working directory.
+You typically do not need to use this interactively; it is used during builds to obtain files included with fud2 that are necessary for a given build.

 [graphviz]: https://graphviz.org